-5 FMEA Proving Trial for DPS-2 or DPS-3
+5 FMEA Proving Trial for DPS-2 or DPS-3 (1 March 2021)

 For a DPS-2 or DPS-3 system, FMEA proving tests are to be carried out to the satisfaction of the attending Surveyor.
-The tests are to confirm the findings from FMEA analysis that the vessel is able to maintain position and heading after the loss of redundant groups identified by the FMEA.
+The tests are to confirm the findings from FMEA analysis that the vessel is able to maintain position and heading after the loss of redundant groups identified by the FMEA, as well as clearly identify and prove the vessel's Worst-Case Failure and validate that the Worst Case Failure Design Intent has been achieved.